Skip to main content

 What are the current federal income tax credits for residential solar panels?

-There is a 22% tax credit for systems installed in 2023.
-The tax credit expires starting in 2024 unless Congress renews it.
+There is a 30% tax credit for systems installed between 2022-2032.
+It will decrease to 26% for systems installed in 2033 and to 22% for systems installed in 2034.
+The tax credit expires starting in 2035 unless Congress renews it.

 What should I do before I consider solar?